ddnexus/pagy/docs/api/pagy.md

 ### Lowest limit analysys

 The lowest possible limit of the pagination is reached when the collection has `0` count.
-In that case the pagy object created has the following peculiar attributes:
+In that case the Pagy object created has the following peculiar attributes:

 | Attribute | Value   |
 | --------- | ------- |